guillaumecherel/TutorialEAForModelling/README-en.md

 <img src="img/flockingpatternsallmethods.png" width="600" />

 Each point represents a discovered behavior of the model.
-The behaviors are described in two dimensions: the averange velocity of the particles and ther relative diffusion (towards 1, they move away from each other, at 0, they do not move relatively to each other, towards -1, they get closer to each other).
+The behaviors are described in two dimensions: the averange velocity of the particles and their relative diffusion (towards 1, they move away from each other, at 0, they do not move relatively to each other, towards -1, they get closer to each other).

 The following figure allows to compare PSE to other sampling methods in terms of efficiency.